Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/02-dockerize-apps.md

 1. Browse to your Container Registry in the Azure Portal
 2. Click on "Access keys"
 3. Make note of the "Login server", "Username", and "password"
-4. Set each value to a variable as shown below.
+4. In the terminal session on the jumpbox, set each value to a variable as shown below
-5. Login in your Bash shell:

     ```
     # set these values to yours